enarx-archive/rfcs/concepts/default-enarx-trust-process.md

 CPU + CPU firmware**.
 The measurement is then transmitted from the **Enarx host agent** to the **Enarx client agent**.

-The **Enarx host agent** checks the attestation measurement database (TODO: defined in a separate RFC) to ensure that the attestation measurement is correct.
+The **Enarx client agent** checks the attestation measurement database (TODO: defined in a separate RFC) to ensure that the attestation measurement is correct.
 This process includes checks for: